FAIRmat-NFDI/nomad-perovskite-solar-cells-database/README.md

 ## Developers

-It's nice to not miss a ruff fromat before pushing your commits.
+It's nice to not miss a ruff format before pushing your commits.
 To set up pre-commit hook:
 ```console
    pip install pre-commit
    pre-commit install